 \section{Branched surface: the $K_4$-lattice}

 In this section, we study an example of a branched surface whose limit surface is branched.
-When a face $f$ has a branched edge, i.e., an edge which is shared with more than two faces, the Goldberg-Coxeter construction cannot be done for the whole graph but for the leaf with the central face $f$.
-For each leaf, we take the subdivision process and obtain its limit surface as we prove in the previous section.
+When a face $f$ has a branched edge, i.e., an edge which is shared with more than two faces, the Goldberg-Coxeter construction cannot be done for the whole graph but only for the leaf with the central face $f$.
+For each leaf, we take the subdivision process and obtain its limit surface as we proved in the previous section.

 Now we see such an example.
-The $K_{4}$-lattices is a triply periodic trivalent graph in $\R^3$ discovered by Sunada \cite{Sunada}, as one of the two structure satisfy the strong-isotropic property.
-The $K_{4}$-lattice is branched, actually, each edge is shared by 10 faces.
+The $K_{4}$-lattices is a triply periodic trivalent graph in $\R^3$ discovered by Sunada \cite{Sunada}, as one of the two structures satisfy the strong-isotropic property.
+The $K_{4}$-lattice is branched, actually, as each edge is shared by 10 faces.
 The numerical computation shows each leaf of $K_{4}$ converges to a smooth leaf.
-Two leaves, however, which have all common neighboring faces but one do not converge to the same leaf.
+Two leaves, however, can have all common neighboring faces but still not converge to the same leaf.